 Most propane accidents occur due to an out of gas situation.
 Please visit our SAFETY section for safety tips.

-Yes, propane tanks are very study and have been completely inspected.
-They are constructed of very heavy steel and pressurized to assure there are no leaks.
+Yes, propane tanks are very sturdy and have been completely inspected.
+They are constructed of very heavy steel and pressurized to ensure there are no leaks.
 There are restrictions on where propane tanks may be located on a customer’s property to protect you, your home and the propane tank.
 NEVER STORE ANY SIZE TANK IN YOUR HOME/BASEMENT OR GARAGE.

 The restrictions of where propane tanks can be installed are mostly safety related.
 Among the requirements are distances that tanks must be from various structure openings, property lines and ignition sources.

 G&B Energy & Appalachian Energy sell a variety of petroleum products including propane, fuel oil, kerosene and gasoline (ethanol free).
 We also carry a full line of Hearth, Grill and Outdoor Products including gas appliances including gas logs, heaters, fireplaces, wood stoves, tankless water heaters, grills and outdoor kitchen equipment, retractable awnings and tubular skylights.
 Visit our products pages using the menu at the top of the page for more information.